jamescarson3/ctls2017/docs/hpc_software_environment/hpc_software_environment_07.md

 The final step is to modify the permissions of the module file (and parent directories) to share with your target group.
 For example:
 ```
 $ cd /work/03439/wallen/lonestar/apps
-$ chmod -R modulefiles                  # this is assuming I already changed permissions above this dir
+$ chmod -R go=u-w modulefiles                  # this is assuming I already changed permissions above this dir
 ```

 Then, you would need to just ask your colleagues to execute the following command to have access to your module: